epaaso/sc-luca-explore/README.md

 Where 5432 is the localport where you will be running the server.
 8888 is the port in the remote machine where juptyer server is being forwarded to by the container.
 And -p 5265 is the por tof the remote host.
 You have to have and ssh-agent with your user credentials for this to work.
-We recommend it as it frees you of the hassle of inputting a password everyitme.
+We recommend it as it frees you of the hassle of inputting a password everytime.

 ### VS Code